dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 The OP's OpenID Connect Metadata Document ({{OpenID.Discovery}})SHOULD include":

 - the `dpop` scope in the `supported_scopes`
-- the `dpop_signing_alg_values_supported` property containing a list of supported algorithms as defined in [IANA.JOSE.ALGS]
+- the `dpop_signing_alg_values_supported` property containing a list of supported algorithms as defined in IANA.JOSE.ALGS

 ## Authentication Request - Authorization Code Flow

 If the RP is running on a device that supports a web browser, it makes an authorization request per {{OpenID.Core}} 3.1.
-In addition to the `scope` parameter containing `openid`, and the `response_type` having the value `code`, the `scope` parameter MUST also include `dpop`, and the request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.
+In addition to the `scope` parameter containing `openid`, and the `response_type` having the value `code`, the `scope` parameter MUST also include `dpop`, and the request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint {{RFC7638}} of the proof-of-possession public key using the SHA-256 hash function, as defined in {{RFC9449}} section 10.

 Following is a non-normative example of an authentication request using the authorization code flow: